 It was then that my entire life began to revolve around ‘when is the next Billy Joel album going to come out‘.
 From 1982 through 1986, my life stopped in it’s tracks to analyze each new release.
 I learned every lyric.
 I scrutinized every song.
 I got to know the man behind the music.
 That’s the time when MTV became popular, and I watched every Billy interview that I could.
 I saw him in concert twice—once in 1984 and once in 1986.
 I knew him.
 He was my friend and advocate.

 I was married when his last two albums were released in 1989 and 1993.
 I was exasperated with my daily life and, frankly, didn’t have the time to invest my heart into his new albums.
 I disappointed myself.
-As a kid, Billy’s music had become the fabric to my life, and now, I didn’t give him the devotion I once promised.
+As a kid, Billy’s music had become the fabric of my life, and now, I didn’t give him the devotion I once promised.